mkucmus/doc/userguide/reward_campaigns/edit/reward_updating.rst

     During reward with coupons codes edition, in **Coupons** section you will be **able to remove or change only those coupon codes that have not yet been redeemed** by the customers.

-    If coupon code has been assigned to a customer (when heredeemed the reward), it will not be possible to change it.
+    If coupon code has been assigned to a customer (when he redeemed the reward), it will not be possible to change it.